3obby/ai/DEVELOPMENT_AND_DEPLOYMENT.md

 - Voice Activity Detection (VAD) events are used to provide real-time feedback
 - Streaming message with ID 'streaming-transcript' shows in-progress transcriptions
 - Final transcriptions replace the streaming message with a permanent one

+## Brave Search Integration

+The application integrates with the Brave Search API to enable web search capabilities for both voice and text interactions.
+This allows companions to retrieve current information from the web.

+### Brave Search Tools

+The application supports multiple Brave Search tools:

+1. **Web Search**: The primary search tool that retrieves and returns search results from the web for a given query.

+2. **Summarizer**: A tool that generates concise summaries of search results, providing a more digestible overview of information related to a query.

+### Configuration

+To use the Brave Search API, you need to set up an API key:

+1. **URL Parameter**: Access the demo route with `?BRAVE_BASE_AI=your_key`
+2. **Settings UI**: Enter the key in the settings modal
+3. **Environment Variable**: Set `BRAVE_BASE_AI` in your environment

+### Implementation

+The Brave Search implementation consists of:

+1. **Brave Search Service**: Core service that handles API communication
+   - Located at: `app/demo/services/brave-search-service.ts`
+   - Provides methods for both web search and summarization

+2. **API Route**: Server endpoint that handles requests
+   - Located at: `app/api/demo/brave-search/route.ts`
+   - Manages request validation and routing to appropriate service methods

+3. **Tool Definition**: Structure defining available tools
+   - Located at: `app/demo/types/tools.ts`
+   - Defines interfaces and configurations for each tool type

+4. **Tool Handler**: Integration with the OpenAI function calling system
+   - Located at: `app/api/demo/companion-tool-response/route.ts`
+   - Maps tool calls to the appropriate API endpoints

+### Usage

+1. Navigate to the `/demo` route
+2. Enable tool calling in the settings modal
+3. Use the search functionality by asking questions that require current information

+### Per-Companion Tool Settings

+Each companion can have granular tool settings:

+1. **Global Toggle**: Enable/disable all tools for a companion
+2. **Individual Tool Toggles**: Enable/disable specific tools like Web Search or Summarizer

+To configure:
+1. Click on the companion's avatar to open the companion settings
+2. Under "Tool Calling", enable or disable specific tools
+3. All tools are enabled by default

+### API Key Issues

+If you encounter issues with the Brave Search API:

+1. Check that the key is correctly entered in the settings
+2. Try using the URL parameter method for testing
+3. Verify that the key is valid and has not expired
+4. Monitor the console for detailed error messages

+### Pro Plan Features

+The Summarizer tool requires a Brave Search Pro plan.
+If you're using the free tier, only the Web Search tool will work properly.